AMS-MRC-disc-math-bio/pmfe/README.md

 This project is available as a [Docker][docker] container.
 If you wish to *run* `pmfe` but do not need to modify and recompile the code, we recommend this approach, as it makes it easy to ensure you have all the dependencies.

-You can install it by running the following in your shell:
+You can run it by running the following in your shell:

-    docker pull agdphd/pmfe
+    docker run -it agdphd/pmfe

+This will download the Docker image and give you a shell in the `pmfe` directory with the binaries built and ready to go.

 ## Getting started with code